Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Application to Simulated and Experimentally-Recorded Data

-\prettyref{fig:exp result}(b) shows the estimated BVAR coefficients by the LASSO (top) and OLS (bottom).
+We use a time duration of \SI{51.2}{\second} during anesthesia, corresponding to $n = 1280$ samples (sampling frequency of \SI{25}{\hertz}).
+The ensemble spiking activity is represented by its peristimulus time histogram (PSTH) (i.e., ensemble average over \num{23} units). \prettyref{fig:exp result}(a) shows the LFP (green) and PSTH (orange) signals used in the analysis.
+We use a model order of $p=100$, corresponding to a history length of \SI{4}{\second}, to ensure that slow oscillations ($\sim$\SIrange{0.25}{0.5}{\hertz}) can be captured by the BVAR model. \prettyref{fig:exp result}(b) shows the estimated BVAR coefficients by the LASSO (top) and OLS (bottom).
 A visual comparison of the two sets of coefficients suggests that OLS has likely over-fitted the data.
 The corresponding LGC statistics $\mathcal{T}_{\sf LFP \mapsto PSTH}$ and $\mathcal{T}_{\sf PSTH \mapsto LFP}$ for both methods are reported in \prettyref{tab:lgc statistics}.
 The numbers in parentheses show the \textit{p}-values, i.e., the false positive error probability, when the observed GC statistics are used as thresholds.
-For the LGC statistics, the \textit{p}-values are computed via \prettyref{cor:false detection probability} (with an arbitrary choice of \({t_0=0.25}\)), while in the conventional OLS setting we used the \(\chi^2\) distribution against the threshold \(\mathcal{F}_{x\mapsto y} = \log\left(1 + \mathcal{T}_{x\mapsto y}\right) \).
+For the LGC statistics, the \textit{p}-values are computed via \prettyref{cor:false detection probability} (with a choice of \({t_0=0.25}\)), while in the conventional OLS setting we used the \(\chi^2\) distribution against the threshold \(\mathcal{F}_{x\mapsto y} = \log\left(1 + \mathcal{T}_{x\mapsto y}\right) \).

-For a false positive error probability of $0.01$, \prettyref{cor:false detection probability} clearly detects the GC effect ${\sf PSTH \mapsto LFP}$ (boldface number) as significant, and discards the GC effect ${\sf LFP \mapsto PSTH}$.
+For a false positive error probability of $0.01$, the LGC-based test clearly detects the GC effect ${\sf PSTH \mapsto LFP}$ (boldface number) as significant, and discards the GC effect ${\sf LFP \mapsto PSTH}$.
 The conventional $\chi^2$ test applied to the classical GC statistics $\mathcal{F}_{\sf LFP \mapsto PSTH}$ and $\mathcal{F}_{\sf PSTH \mapsto LFP}$, however, fails to detect any GC influence, even at a significance level {as high as} $0.05$.
-The outcome of the LASSO-based LGC analysis is therefore consistent with the aforementioned hypothesis in \cite{lewis2012rapid} on the causal role of spiking activity in mediating the LFP dynamics.
+The outcome of the LASSO-based LGC analysis is therefore consistent with the aforementioned hypothesis in \cite{lewis2012rapid} on the GC influence of spiking activity in mediating the LFP dynamics.